Table Of Contents

 7. Make timely cost decisions with real-time analytics

-Team members who have access to the right data at the right time can make timely changes that impact the bottom line and product quality.
+Team members with access to the right data at the right time can make timely changes impacting the bottom line and product quality.
 You don’t want to discover cost-saving opportunities too late.

 If you don’t like what you see, you can take immediate action to prevent further losses.
 Alternatively, you can devote more resources to support the associated workload if it leads to higher earnings.